OSInside/kiwi/doc/source/quickstart.rst

     $ gpg --gen-key

-2. Choose a DSA key (3) with a keysize of 2048 bits (default) and a validation of 3 years (3y).
-Enter your name/email and gpg will generate a DSA key for you.
+2. Choose a DSA key (3) with a key size of 2048 bits (default) and a validation of 3 years (3y).
+Enter your name/email and GPG will generate a DSA key for you.

-   You can also choose to use an empty passphrase, despite GPG's warning, because you are only going to sign your public git commits with it and dont need it for protecting any of your secrets.
-That might ease later use if you are not using an gpg-agent that caches your passphrase between multiple signed Git commits.
+   You can also choose to use an empty passphrase, despite GPG's warning, because you are only going to sign your public git commits with it and don't need it for protecting any of your secrets.
+That might ease later use if you are not using an :command:`gpg-agent` that caches your passphrase between multiple signed Git commits.

 3. Add the key ID to your git config